 In high school, touch typing (no-look, using all 10 fingers) was like a superpower.
 Before typing classes were offered, I took it upon myself to print out a chart, color-coded by key and finger.
 After several long, at times frustrating, weeks of studying the chart and practicing with the keyboard, I achieved my goal.
 Rule #1 of a fast wpm: Don’t look at the keyboard.
 If you’re still looking at the keyboard or typing with two fingers (tisk tisk), you should start by memorizing the keyboard layout.

 What’s your wpm?
 You can test your speed for free at Typing Tests.
-Today I clocked in at 129 wpm on the 1-minute test [139 WPM is my all-time best.]
+This week, I clocked in at 129 wpm on the 1-minute test [139 WPM is my all-time best.]
 Using the example above, I would have saved ~45 minutes.
 I screen-recorded myself completing the test.
 Check out the video down below!